 NEW! #RemoteWorking Resources

 In the Harvard Business Review, executive coach, Alisa Cohn, shares tips for leaders to handle the situation when their employee tests positive.
-HBR has also made access to all of its Coronavirus coverage free.
-Read Here
+They have also released a Guide to Managing Your (Newly) Remote Workers.
+HBR has made access to all of its Coronavirus coverage free.

 For Lawyers & Law Firms

-Legal Innovation Hub and Katende Ssempebwa and Company (KATS) Advocates are hosting a Twitter Live Session on April 15 at 7:00pm EAT – Discussion and Q&A with Nankunda Katangaza on the “Future of the Legal Services Market, Post Covid-19”.
-Register Here
+Legal Innovation Hub and Katende Ssempebwa and Company (KATS) Advocates are hosted a Twitter Live Discussion and Q&A with Nankunda Katangaza on the “Future of the Legal Services Market, Post Covid-19”.
+Watch the Video

 Smokeball, a US-based legal tech company, has published a free Guide for Law Firms Working Remotely.
 This brief guide will walk you through how to set up a remote office, what technology to use to interact with colleagues and clients, and what to think about as clients approach this new normal.
 Download Here

 LegalGeek, a UK-based organisation, will be hosting a series of four online events featuring legaltech figures Richard Susskind and Mark Cohen, debating the future of the legal industry.
-The first debate will take place on April 30, 2020.
+The next debate will take place on May 28, 2020.
 Free Registration Online.